Africa ClimAccelerator Start-Up Spotlight: Green Cities

 “Plastic, organic and electronic waste are a major problem for countries across the continent and cause health and environmental problems.
-Our solution is to collect and recycle this waste into usable products such as geometric sets for students, rubber latex cups for rubber farmers and for making toilets.
-We also turn organic waste into quality fertiliser and animal feed using Black Soldier Fly Technology.
+Our solution is to collect and recycle this waste into usable products such as geometric sets for students, latex cups for rubber farmers and for making toilets.
+We also turn organic waste into quality fertiliser and animal feed using Black Soldier Fly technology.
 We refurbish electronic waste and sell it at reduced costs,” added Mulbah.

-Green Cities collects waste at a fee from individuals and youth groups and has ontractual partnerships with banks, residential estates and restaurants.
+Green Cities collects waste at a fee from individuals and youth groups and has contractual partnerships with banks, residential estates and restaurants.
 The waste is either delivered to the facility or collected by its waste collection vehicles.

 Mulbah explains that after the waste enters the facility, it is sorted and categorised into the respective recycling plants.
 About 45 per cent of the garbage collected is organic.
-It is first shredded and left for two to three months to decompose, and then turned into fertiliser which is packaged and sold to local farmers.
+It is first shredded and left for two to three months to decompose, and then turned into fertiliser that is packaged and sold to local farmers.

 Plastic waste is washed, crushed and dried to form pellets or end products like geometric sets, mobile latrines, rubber latex collection cups and petroleum products such as diesel or gasoline through the process of pyrolysis, or thermal decomposition.